 There is no right answer when it comes to which college is the best choice for you.
 But to prepare for college decisions, it can be a good idea to look beyond the honor of admission and consider the financials.

-Comparing financial aid packages, assessing additional sources of tuition payment, including family contributions and private scholarships, and assessing how you might pay back your loans can all help you decide the best option for your future and for your wallet.
+Comparing financial aid packages, assessing additional sources of tuition payment, including family contributions and private scholarships, and assessing how you might pay back your student loans can all help you decide the best option for your future and for your wallet.
 It’s also important to remember that nothing is set in stone.

 Regularly assessing your college experience — including the financials — can help determine whether you’re on a path that makes sense for you.